ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-2.md

 }
 ```

-Next, save the CMakePresets.json file.
+Next, save the **CMakePresets.json** file.
 Visual Studio 2022 will automatically recognize this new build configuration and display it in the build configuration drop-down:

 ![fig4](figures/04.png)

 From this drop-down menu, select Arm64EC Release and build the application.

-Since you are using the single CMake file for both DLLs, you will find both compiled DLLs under the out/build/arm64EC-release folder.
-Each DLL is located in the corresponding folder: Filters or Vectors.
-Copy those DLLs and create a new folder called Main-app/Dependencies/Arm64EC-release in the Main-app, as follows:
+Since you are using the single CMake file for both DLLs, you will find both compiled DLLs under the **out/build/arm64EC-release** folder.
+Each DLL is located in the corresponding folder: **Filters** or **Vectors**.
+Copy those DLLs and create a new folder called **Main-app/Dependencies/Arm64EC-release** in the Main-app, as follows:

 1. Copy ARM64EC.Porting/out/build/arm64EC-release/Vectors/Vectors.dll to ARM64EC.Porting/Main-app/Dependencies/Arm64EC-release/Vectors.dll
 2. Copy ARM64EC.Porting/out/build/arm64EC-release/Filters/Filters.dll to ARM64EC.Porting/Main-app/Dependencies/Arm64EC-release/Filters.dll

-To use those DLLs in the main application, update the following two variables in the Main-app/main.py file:
+To use those DLLs in the main application, update the following two variables in the `Main-app/main.py` file:

 ```python
 vectorsLibName = os.path.join(rootPath, "Dependencies\\Arm64EC-release\\Vectors.dll")
 filtersLibName = os.path.join(rootPath, "Dependencies\\Arm64EC-release\\Filters.dll")
 ```

 Then, you can launch the Python app.
-Go to the Main-app folder and type:
+Go to the **Main-app** folder and type:
 ```console
 python main.py
 ```